 The problem is that if you’ve made your way through a few of the key Bruce books already out there, you’ve heard most of these details and stories, and probably in greater detail.
 In fact, White appears to have compiled them not by talking to Springsteen associates or the man himself but by perusing a variety of previously published books, articles and other materials.
 (He cites all of them, including my own book, in a source list at the end.)
 If you haven’t read much about Springsteen’s story, be advised that White’s somewhat truncated version does hit all the high points and may suffice.
 If you have, however, a lot of this is going to sound like old news.

-Two quibbles: the book’s timeline says a July 31, 2012 Stockholm show was Springsteen’s longest, at four hours and six minutes.
+Two quibbles: the book’s timeline says a July 31, 2012, Stockholm show was Springsteen’s longest, at four hours and six minutes.
 I’m not so sure.
 I myself attended one in Phoenix on Nov.
-5, 1980 that began by 8:20 p.m., included one 10-minute intermission and continued till 1 a.m.
-Also: especially given that the book incorporates the timeline, discography and source list, it’s hard to understand why the publisher didn’t also include a basic index; particularly in a book of this sort, it would have been helpful to be able to easily locate, for example, all references to a particular song or musician.
+5, 1980, which began by 8:20 p.m., included one 10-minute intermission, and continued till 1 a.m.
+Also: especially given that the book incorporates the timeline, discography, and source list, it’s hard to understand why the publisher didn’t also include a basic index; particularly in a book of this sort, it would have been helpful to be able to easily locate, for example, all references to a particular song or musician.